ebuchman/blog/content/posts/coins-history.md

 The 1330s saw the start of the Hundred Years War, of which the new gold played a key part.
 Both Edward III of England and Philip VI of France begin minting their respective gold coins, the English noble and the French ecu a la chaise.
-Philip's ecu a la chaise were originally worth 1 livre tournois,[^ecu-a-la-chaise] and were used to subsidize his allies in the Netherlands (they would be cried up over the years as the unit of account devalued).
-Edward also raised significant sums of gold florins from his Florentine bankers (who he would famously default on), used to pay for his own allies in the Netherlands.[^nobles] Thus did significant amounts of gold start to collect in the Low Countries.
+While both coins were originally designed independently of the florin, over time they would come to align more directly with it (the noble would contain twice the gold of the florin, and hence the half-noble was the florin's equivalent, while the ecu a la chaise came to be the same weight as the florin).[^noble-ecu] Philip's ecu a la chaise were originally worth 1 livre tournois,[^ecu-a-la-chaise] and were used to subsidize his allies in the Netherlands (they would be cried up over the years as the unit of account devalued).
+Edward also raised significant sums of gold florins from his Florentine bankers (who he would famously default on), used to pay for his own allies in the Netherlands.
+Thus did significant amounts of gold start to collect in the Low Countries.

 In 1360 John II of France starts minting his _ecu a cheval_, which also comes to be known